 Fair market value is normally the highest price, expressed in dollars, that property would bring in an open and unrestricted market, between a willing buyer and a willing seller who are both knowledgeable, informed, and prudent, and who are acting independently of each other.
+This value is normally used when a hypothetical transaction is assumed to occur rather than an actual transaction.
+Typically done for charitable donations or estate and divorce equitable distributions.

 Generally, if the fair market value of the property is less than $1,000, a member of the registered charity, or another individual, with sufficient knowledge of the property may determine its value.